Observer-Based Controllers for Incrementally Quadratic Nonlinear Systems with Disturbances: Preliminaries

 where $f:\R^{n_x}\times \R^{n_u}\rightarrow \R^{n_x}$ is a locally Lipschitz function and $u:\R\rightarrow \R^{n_u}$ is a measurable essentially bounded input.
 Define $x(t,x_0,u)$ as the solution of \eqref{eqnISPS} with initial state $x_0$ and input $u$, which satisfies $x(0,x_0,u)=x_0$.

-\begin{definition} \cite{jiang1996lyapunov} The system \eqref{eqnISPS} is called \emph{input-to-state practically stable} (ISpS) w.r.t. $u$, if there exist functions $\beta_1\in\mathcal{KL}$, $\beta_2\in\mathcal{K}$ and a non-negative constant $d$ such that for every initial state $x_0$ and every $w$, the trajectory $x(t,x_0,u)$ satisfies
+\begin{definition} (Def.
+2.1 of \cite{jiang1996lyapunov}) The system \eqref{eqnISPS} is called \emph{input-to-state practically stable} (ISpS) w.r.t. $u$, if there exist functions $\beta_1\in\mathcal{KL}$, $\beta_2\in\mathcal{K}$ and a non-negative constant $d$ such that for every initial state $x_0$ and every measurable essentially bounded $u$ defined on $[0,\infty)$, the solution $x(t,x_0,u)$ exists on $[0,\infty)$ and satisfies

-where $\|u\|_{\infty}:=\sup_{t\geq 0}\|u(t)\|$. \end{definition} When \eqref{ISSineq3} is satisfied with $d=0$, the system is said to be \emph{input-to-state stable} (ISS) w.r.t. $u$~\cite{isidori2013nonlinear}.
+where $\|u\|_{\infty}:=\emph{ess sup}_{t\geq 0}\|u(t)\|$. \end{definition} When \eqref{ISSineq3} is satisfied with $d=0$, the system is said to be \emph{input-to-state stable} (ISS) w.r.t. $u$~\cite{isidori2013nonlinear}.

-\begin{definition}\cite{jiang1996lyapunov} A smooth function $V:\R^n\rightarrow \R$ is said to be an \emph{ISpS-Lyapunov function} for the system \eqref{eqnISPS} if $V$ is positive definite, radially unbounded, and there exist functions $\gamma\in\mathcal{K}_\infty,\chi\in\mathcal{K}$ and a non-negative constant $d$ such that the following condition holds:
+\begin{definition}(Remark 2.2 of \cite{jiang1996lyapunov}) A smooth function $V:\R^n\rightarrow \R$ is said to be an \emph{ISpS-Lyapunov function} for the system \eqref{eqnISPS} if $V$ is radially unbounded, positive definite and there exist functions $\gamma\in\mathcal{K}_\infty,\chi\in\mathcal{K}$ and a non-negative constant $d$ such that the following condition holds:

 \end{definition}